meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 Here you can see the interface of the ChatBot API

 ![chatbot_API](https://github.com/user-attachments/assets/3946f78a-c26b-4931-805b-5cf4beece4c1)

-**The undefined premises and variables in js are only identified after the first time the chatbot is deployed**
+**The undefined premises and variables in js are only identified after the first time the chatbot is deployed.**

 The terminal output while the Docker container is running with the API loaded